Margaret (Gaumer) Bainter was born on Oct. 27, 1813 in Muskingum County, the daughter of Jacob and Elizabeth (Sturtz)

 She married Adams Township resident Solomon Franklin "Frank" Vinsel (1851-1929), son of George H. and Elizabeth (Wenner) Vinsel.
 Frank is profiled extensively in J. Hope Sutor's 1905 book Past and Present of the City of Zanesville and Muskingum County, Ohio.
 The chapter says that Frank's great-grandparents John and (?)
 (Huff) Vinsel were Germans and settled on a farm in Loudoun County, VA, and that the great-grandfather served in the War of 1812.

-Mary and Frank had six children -- George C. Vinsel, Clyde J. Vinsel, Roy Vinsel, Luta Davis Rutledge, Otto "Bruce" Vinsel and Paul Glenn Vinsel.
+Mary and Frank together produced a brood of six children -- George C. Vinsel, Clyde J. Vinsel, Roy Vinsel, Luta Davis Rutledge, Otto "Bruce" Vinsel and Paul Glenn Vinsel.

 In about 1872, they established a farm in Adams Township.
 They were active in the New Hope Lutheran Church, and Frank was a member of the Eureka Grange.
 He served as Township Trustee, two terms as Township Assessor and was a school board director.
 "Active and influential in community affairs," said Past and Present, "his influence is ever on the side of progress, reform and improvement."

 Suffering from hardening of the arteries and organic heart disease, Frank fell over dead on Aug.
 19, 1929, just a few weeks after celebrating his 78th birthday.
 The county coroner viewed the body and wrote that there had been a family history of heart problems.
 Burial was in New Hope Cemetery.
 Son Glenn Vinsel of Zanesville signed the death certificate.

 Mary outlived her spouse by 16 years and maintained a residence in rural Adamsville.
 In November 1938, she was named in the Zanesville Times Recorder obituary of her brother John.

 Son George C. Vinsel (1878-1892) was born on Nov.
 12, 1878.
 He only lived to the age of 14.
 He passed away on Jan.
 9, 1892.